kaatori/world_bank_sdsn/README.md

 ## Goal:

-To explore data available pertaining to a country's ability to achieve United Nations Sustainable Development Goal (UN SD) Goal 4: Quality Education.
+To explore relationships between countries' World Bank SPI data and a country's ability to achieve United Nations Sustainable Development Goal (UN SD) Goal 4: Quality Education, as measured by an overall score per UN SD goal per year per country calculated by the SDSN.

 ## Objective: